Siddheshwari19/Siddheshwari19/README.md

 <h1>Hello, I'm Siddheshwari! 👩🏾‍💻</h1>

-- I’m currently pursuing Master's degree in Computer Science (specialization Data Science).
+- I’m a recent Computer Science graduate with a specialization in Data Science.

 <!--